KKural/Dodona_interview/Dodona_Learning_Path_Framework.md

 ## References

 Anderson, L. W., Krathwohl, D., Airasian, P., Cruikshank, K., Mayer, R., Pintrich, P., Raths, J., & Wittrock, M. (Eds.).
-(2001). *A taxonomy for learning, teaching, and assessing: A revision of Bloom's taxonomy of educational objectives*.
+(2001). *A taxonomy for learning, teaching and assessing: A revision of Bloom's taxonomy of educational objectives*.
 Longman.

 Krathwohl, D. R. (2002).
 A Revision of Bloom's Taxonomy: An Overview. *Theory Into Practice*, 41(4), 212–218.

 Wood, D., Bruner, J. S., & Ross, G. (1976).
 The Role of Tutoring in Problem Solving. *Journal of Child Psychology and Psychiatry*, 17(2), 89–100.

 Reference document: *20250627_Dodona Learning Path.docx*

----

-*Document generated: August 17, 2025*
-*Version: 2.0*
-*Status: Deployment Ready*